decidables/decidables/sites/detectable/src/threshold.md

 The distance from the origin, or neutral point, to the threshold is explicitly labeled with :key[c].
 This is a *live* graph, so you can drag the threshold line or its handle to adjust its position.
-If there are evidence measurements for individual trials, they will change between :ui['Present' Response] and :ui['Absent' Response] trials based on the location of the threshold, allowing you to see how the :key[Bias] determines the tendency to make more :key['present'] or :key['absent'] responses.
+If there are evidence measurements for individual trials, they will change between :key['Present'] responses and :key['Absent'] responses based on the location of the threshold, allowing you to see the effect of :key[Bias] on behavior.

 :::